Anurag-30/gradle-demo/README.md

 This is a sample gradle project to demonstrate shared libraries concept of jenkins

-1. The Jenkinsfile in this repo uses the shared library, the actual pipeline code is in
+1. The Jenkinsfile in this repo uses the shared library, the actual pipeline code is in another repo.
-2.
+2. This file